MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Export-CMConfigurationItem.md

 ## DESCRIPTION

-The **Export-CMConfigurationItem** cmdlet saves a Microsoft System Center Configuration Manager configuration item to a specified .cab file.
+The **Export-CMConfigurationItem** cmdlet saves a Configuration Manager configuration item to a specified .cab file.
 You can specify items by ID, name, or by use of the [Get-CMConfigurationItem](Get-CMConfigurationItem.md) cmdlet.

 Configuration items contain one or more settings, along with compliance rules.